-The ‘premiere econometrician in the world’ is how Robert F. Engle’s colleagues describe him.
+The ‘premiere econometrician in the world’ is how Robert Engle’s colleagues describe him.
 Throughout his 48-year career he’s developed successful models to measure and predict economic events like financial crises.
-Though his masterpiece, the ARCH-Model, was developed in the 1980s, it’s still used today as a kind of early financial warning system.
-Besides his accomplishments in economics, Engle is also a dab hand at time management, because despite having a crammed calendar, he’s managed to reach the peak of success as a semi-professional ice-skater.
+His masterpiece, the ARCH-Model, was developed in the 1980s and is still used today as a kind of early financial warning system.
+Besides his accomplishments in economics, Engle is also a dab hand at time management, because despite having a crammed calendar, he’s also managed to reach the peak of success as a semi-professional ice-skater.

 Robert F. Engle III

 The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, 2003